Cecilia Makiwane

 Cecilia Makiwane (1880–1919) was the first African registered professional nurse in what would become South Africa and an early activist in the struggle for women's rights.

 Early life

 Cecilia Makiwane was born in 1880 at the MacFarlane Mission in Victoria East, a district about 10 km away from Alice in what was the Cape Colony.
-Her father was Reverend Elijah Makiwane, a pioneering clergyman and the second Black minister ordained in the Presbyterian Church who was trained in South Africa.
+Her father was Reverend Elijah Makiwane, a pioneering clergyman and the second Black minister ordained in the Presbyterian Church, who was trained in South Africa.
 Her mother Maggie Majiza was an assistant teacher at a girls' school in Alice.
 Maggie died in 1883 when Cecilia was two years old.
-Her parents had three children, Daisy (1878), Cecilia (1880) and Ashton (1882).
+Her parents had three children: Daisy (born 1878), Cecilia (born 1880) and Ashton (born 1882).
 Cecilia attended the Lovedale Girls' School where she obtained a teacher's certificate.

 Her niece Noni Jabavu became a well-known novelist.

 Education

 The Victoria Hospital, the first mission hospital in South Africa, opened in 1898 and closed during the Boer War.
 The hospital reopened in 1903 and launched a three-year nurse training programme in the same year.
 In 1907, Mina Colani and Makiwane both enrolled and received a Hospital Proficiency Certificate after three years.
 Makiwane enrolled for a further year of training and passed the Cape Colonial Medical Council examination on 19 December 1907.
 She became the first Black woman to be a licensed by the state as a professional nurse in Africa in January 1908.
 When she received her license, the only other women of colour who were trained as nurses were Maori women in New Zealand.